-Originally published: March 2022
+Originally published: March 2022, updated October 2024

 In this article, we use the term parent broadly.
-We include all adults who play a primary role in caring for children, including biological parents, stepparents, grandparents, foster parents, guardians, aunties, uncles, and the like.
+We include all adults who play a primary role in caring for teens, including biological parents, stepparents, grandparents, foster parents, guardians, aunties, uncles, and the like.

 While it may not always seem like it, most teens want their parents to be part of their school experience.
 They may not want you to volunteer for every field trip, but they do usually want their parents and families to feel welcomed, connected, and valued in the school community.